luftwaffe1985/GIT_3_for_clone/README.md

 This should be added to my remote repository.

-And this should be added to my PC repository vise a versa.
+And this should be added to my PC repository vice versa.